GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 sudo systemctl disable dhcpcd.service
 ```
 # **Step 8. - Last tasks**
-In order to have internet connection when connected to he *AP*, we need to **enable ipv4 forwarding**.
+In order to have internet connection when connected to the *AP*, we need to **enable ipv4 forwarding**.
 Edit
 ```
 sudo nano /etc/sysctl.conf
 ```